nlesc-nano/ceiba/paper/paper.md

 # Statement of need

 Many resarch projects require running a large number of computationally heavy but independent simulations.
-Those can be molecular dynamics simulations of proteins, fluid dynamics simulations with different initial conditions, etc.
+Those can be molecular dynamics simulations of proteins [https://zlab.umassmed.edu/benchmark/], material properties [http://oqmd.org/] fluid dynamics simulations with different initial conditions [http://cfd.mace.manchester.ac.uk/ercoftac/], etc. Recent advances in machine-learning has stimulated the creation of these databases and has highlighted the importance of data quality and provenance as described by the FAIR data principle [@fair_data]
 As the number of independent simulations grows, their orchestration and execution require a collaborative effort among a team of researchers.
-Through its dedicated server and command line interface, *Ceiba* facilitates this team effort.
+Several platforms have already been developped to orchestrate large-scale collaborative efforts leveraging local computing ressources [@seti_at_home], [@folding_at_home].
+These platforms are technically very impressive but
+offers unfortunately limited opportunity for reuse in smaller scale initiatives.

+We present here *Ceiba*, a light-weight library that aims at enabling collaborative database creation by small and medium size teams.
 *Ceiba* is implemented in Python using the Tartiflete GraphQL server [@graphql;@tartiflette].
 *Ceiba* orchestrates the interaction between 3 distincts components: the client, the server and the database.
 Figure \ref{fig:architecture} represents schematically the architecture of the web service.